rhermosilla-codes/SAG_Overload_Forecast_PINN_CNN/readme.md

 # Requeriments

 Our experiments utilized authorized data from La Escondida Mine (BHP Group).
-If you require the original data, you must obtain express authorization from the mine to request it.
-You can request the original data (with a verifiable authorization) by emailing rodrigo.hermosilla@sansano.usm.cl.
-Nevertheless, you can find the scaled data in our repository to reproduce our experiments.yway, you can find the scaled data in our repository for reproducibility of our experiments.
+If you need the original data, you must obtain express authorization from the mine.
+You can request the original data (with verifiable authorization) by emailing rodrigo.hermosilla@sansano.usm.cl.
+Nevertheless, you can find the scaled data in our repository to reproduce our experiments.

 # Files